cafferychen777/cafferychen777/README.md

 ![Publications](https://img.shields.io/badge/Publications-2-blue?style=for-the-badge&logo=google-scholar&logoColor=white)

 ### Top Cited Papers
-- **ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization.** (2023, N/A) - 132 citations
+- **ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization.** (2023, Bioinformatics) - 132 citations
+- **Large Language Model Consensus Substantially Improves the Cell Type Annotation Accuracy for scRNA-seq Data** (2025, bioRxiv) - New publication
-- **The microbiome at the interface between environmental stress and animal health: an example from the most threatened vertebrate group** (2024, N/A) - 1 citations
+- **The microbiome at the interface between environmental stress and animal health: an example from the most threatened vertebrate group** (2024, Proceedings of the Royal Society B) - 1 citations

 ## Connect with me